calimero-archive/docs/docs/getting_started/access_account.md

 sidebar_position: 4
 ---

-In custodial accounts, we only display those accounts for which the Calimero platform is the custodian.
-With your custodian account, you can create a key pair, add public keys and top up your tokens.
+In custodial accounts, we only display accounts for which the Calimero platform is the custodian.
+With your custodial account, you can create a key pair, add public keys and top up your tokens.

 To access your custodial account, do the following:

 1. Navigate to the Calimero [Console](https://app.calimero.network/dashboard).
 2. Click on the Security dropdown in the left navigation menu.
-3. Select **Custodial**.
+3. Select **Custodial accounts**.

 ![](../../static/img/custodial.png)